-City of Richmond
+City of Richmond Council Chambers

 The touch screen control system allows the city clerk to operate the technical systems, room lights and window shades, and control and preview the video sources.
 The touch screen also operates the order-of-speaking queue.
 The mayor has a touch panel display that allows him to view the names in the queue and/or control the queue if desired.
-The order of speaking queue has indicators on each desk that let each person know when they are in the queue and when they are live.
+The order of speaking queue has a display on each desk that let each person know when they are in the queue and when they are live.
 They can also drop themselves out of the queue if someone else has dealt with their issue.
 The room is used by several committes as well, so the system can be set for order-of-speaking operation or a free run auto-mix for conventional committee meetings.